debugger89/LeopardTrails/README.md

 First major part of building the project (if you need to mess with the opencv) is building the opencv ios framework.
 This is one of the steps which I had to do most trial and error work.

-Finally, got this working with following simple set of steps as most of the tutorials online adds unnecessary complexity to these steps.
+Finally, got this working with following simple set of steps as most of the tutorials online adds unnecessary complexity to this process.

 - Download OpenCV source code
   - This can be cloned or downloaded from official github repo. https://github.com/opencv/opencv